 Box 2.
-Report royalties from oil, gas, or mineral properties; copyrights, and patents on Schedule E (Form 1040).
+Report report sents from real estate on Schedule E (Form 1040).
 However, report payments for a working interest as explained in the Schedule E (Form 1040 or Form 1040-SR) instructions.
 For royalties on timber, coal, and iron ore, see Pub.
-544.

-Box 3.
+544. - Box 3.
 Generally, report this amount on the "Other income" line of Schedule 1 (Form 1040) and identify the payment.
 The amount shown may be payments received as the beneficiary of a deceased employee, prizes, awards, taxable damages, Indian gaming profits, or other taxable income.
 See Pub.
-525. If it is trade or business income, report this amount on Schedule C or F (Form 1040).

-Box 4.
-Shows backup withholding or withholding or withholding or more information.
-Report this amount on your income tax return as tax withheld.
+525. If it is trade or business income, report this amount on Schedule C or F (Form 1040). - Box 4.
+Shows backup withholding or withholding or more information.
+Report this amount on your income tax return as tax withhold if you did not furnish your TIN.
+See Form W-9 and Pub.
+505 for more information.
+Report this amount on your income tax return as tax withhold. - Box 5.

-Box 5.
 Shows the amount paid to a fishing boat crew member by the operator, who considers you to be self-employed.
 Self-employed individuals must report this amount on Schedule C (Form 1040).
 See Pub.
-334.

-Box 6.
-For individuals, report on Schedule C (Form 1040).
+334. - Box 6.
+For individuals, report on Schedule C (Form 1040). - Box 7.

-Box 7.
 If checked, consumer products totaling \$5,000 or more were sold to you for resale, on a buy-sell, a deposit-commission, or other basis.
-Generally, report any income from your sale of these products on Schedule C (Form 1040).
+Generally, report any income from your sale of these products on Schedule C (Form 1040). - Box 8.

-Box 8.
 Shows substitute payments in lieu of dividends or tax-exempt interest received by your broker on your behalf as a result of a loan of your securities.
-Report on the "Other income" line of Schedule 1 (Form 1040).

-Box 9.
-Report this amount on Schedule F (Form 1040).
+Report on the "Other income" line of Schedule 1 (Form 1040). - Box 9.
+Report this amount on Schedule F (Form 1040). - Box 10.

-Box 10.
 Shows gross proceeds paid to an attorney in connection with legal services.
-Report only the taxable part as income on your return.

-Box 11.
-Shows the amount of cash you received for the sale of fish if you are in the trade or business of catching fish.

-Box 12.
-May show current year deferrals as a nonemployee under a nonqualified deferred compensation (NQDC) plan that is subject to the requirements of section 409A, plus any earnings on current and prior year deferrals.
+Report only the taxable part as income on your return. - Box 11.
+Shows the amount of cash you received for the sale of fish if you are in the trade or business of catching fish. - Box 12.
+May show current year deferrals as a nonemployee under a nonemployee under a nonemployee under a nonemployee under an onemployee under an - Box 13.

-Box 13.
 If the FATCA filing requirement box is checked, the payer is reporting on this Form 199 to satisfy its account reporting requirement under chapter 4 of the Internal Revenue Code.
 You may also have a filing requirement.
-See the Instructions for Form 8938.
+See the Instructions for Form 8938. - Box 14.

-Box 14.
 Shows your total compensation of excess golden parachute payments subject to a 20% excise tax.
-See your tax return instructions for where to report.
+See your tax return instructions for where to report. - Box 15.

-Box 15.
 Shows income as a nonemployee under an NQDC plan that does not meet the requirements of section 409A.
 Any amount included in box 12 that is currently taxable is also included in this box.
 Report this amount as income on your tax return.
 This income is also subject to a substantial additional tax to be reported on Form 1040, 1040-SR, or 1040-NR.
-See the instructions for your tax return.

-Box 16-18.
-Show state or local income tax withheld from the payments.
+See the instructions for your tax return. - Box 16-18.
+Show state or local income tax withheld from the payments. - Future developments.

-Future developments.
 For the latest information about developments related to Form 1099-MISC and its instructions, such as legislation enacted after they were published, go to www.irs.gov/Form1099MISC.